GutenkunstLab/SloppyCell/Doc/README.txt

 .. topic:: News

+   May 9th, 2007: **SloppyCell 0.8 released!**

+      SloppyCell continues to evolve rapidly.

+      This release sees very signficant speed increases.
+      We've added support for automatically building C versions of all the integration functions.
+In testing on various networks, this yields a speed up of between a factor of 5 and 20 depending on the application.
+      Additionally, network compilation and sensitivity integration are faster.

+      Finally, algebraic rules are now fully supported, and we have moved completely to using DASKR as our integrator.

+      See our `download page <http://sourceforge.net/project/showfiles.php?group_id=140498>`_.

    January 23rd, 2007: **SloppyCell 0.6 released!**

       Lots of work over the past few months.
 The parallel processing code has